The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

     Total errors = 37

 The router will fail if it is unable to route the signals.
-Therefore the issue is in PDN stage.
+Therefore the issue is in the PDN stage.
 Use ``or_gui`` to help debug this issue.

 .. code-block::